wtcooper/modUtils/README.md

 getBalancedAcc(): Returns the balanced accuracy by choosing a probability threshold value where Specificity == Sensitivity. <br />
 getAUC(): Returns AUC. <br />
 getGINI(): Returns Gini. <br />
+multiClassMetrics(): Custom caret:summaryFunction for multiclass targets (I think same as caret's multiClassSummary() function now). <br />
-multiClassSummary(): Custom caret:summaryFunction for multiclass targets. <br />
+multiClassMetricsMeans(): Another custom caret:summaryFunction for multiclass targets.
+This one returns one-vs-all calcs for AUC and log loss (mean across all one-vs-all). <br />
 getCMVals(): Returns a subset of classification metrics for binary and multiclass classification.